LinkedSoftwareDependencies/Documentation-Components.js/docs/getting_started/basics/config_serializations.md

 ## Introduction

-The examples in this documentation always use [JSON-LD](https://json-ld.org/) for defining module, component and config files.
+The examples in this documentation always use JSON for defining module, component and config files.
-However, Components.js works with [RDF](https://www.w3.org/RDF/) data,
+Components.js internally works with [RDF](https://www.w3.org/RDF/) data,
-which means that different RDF serializations can be used as well.
+which means that any kind of RDF serialization can be used.

+!!! note
+    Behind the scenes, the JSON files are in fact [JSON-LD](https://json-ld.org/) files containing RDF.

-We encourage JSON-LD to be used for readability, as the JSON-LD context allows for shortcuts to be defined.
+We encourage JSON(-LD) to be used for readability, as the JSON-LD context allows for shortcuts to be defined.

 The RDF serializations that are currently supported are JSON-LD, Turtle, TriG, N-Triples and N-Quads.